lineadicomando/ansvil/README.md

 ## Deployment considerations

-ANSVIL uses `network_mode: host` to ensure that **Ansible** can interact directly with the host's network, simplifying communication with local devices.
+Ansvil uses `network_mode: host` to ensure that **Ansible** can interact directly with the host's network, simplifying communication with local devices.

 ### Warning